IyerShruti/Fraud-Detection-using-AI/README.md

 Seamless integration with BI tools for decision support

 Even with a very low fraud rate, the financial impact remains substantial, making proactive detection critical.

+The Power BI integration serves as a Decision Support System, translating high-dimensional ML outputs into explainable behavioral signals for cross-functional policy stakeholders.

 ## 💻 Technologies Used